What Is AAC? A Parent-Friendly Introduction

 • Always accessible and often used to support emotional regulation and early interaction

-Low Tech / Paper-Based AAC
+Low-Tech / Paper-Based AAC

 • Includes core vocabulary boards, symbol books, now and next boards, choice cards, or written word